From bribes to “diplomatic cover”: what is known about the border guards’ case

 22 January 14:44

-Anti-corruption authorities have announced the exposure of a large-scale corruption scheme in the State Border Service of Ukraine, reports "Komersant Ukrainian".
+Anti-corruption authorities have announced the exposure of a large-scale corruption scheme within the State Border Guard Service of Ukraine, according to [Komersant].

-According to the investigation, both current and former high-ranking officials of the agency were involved in the scheme, systematically receiving bribes for allowing people to cross the border without hindrance.
+According to the investigation, both current and former high-ranking officials of the agency were involved, systematically accepting bribes in exchange for unimpeded border crossings.

-NABU and SAP reported the exposure of a former top official and a current employee of the State Border Service who are suspected of receiving illegal benefits.
-This involves an organized scheme for the illegal transportation of goods across the Ukrainian border to European Union countries.
+The NABU and the SAPO reported the exposure of a former top official and a current employee of the State Border Guard Service, who are suspected of receiving illicit benefits.
+The case involves an organized scheme for the illegal smuggling of goods across the Ukrainian border into European Union countries.

-• the former head of the State Border Service of Ukraine with the rank of general;
+• the former head of the State Border Guard Service of Ukraine, holding the rank of general;

 • the head of a department at one of the border crossing points;